New product development: Conceptual models

 Conceptual models have been designed in order to facilitate a smooth product development process.

 Booz, Allen and Hamilton Model: One of the first developed models that companies still use in the NPD process is the Booz, Allen and Hamilton (BAH) Model, published in 1982.
-This is the best known model because it underlies the NPD systems that have been put forward later.
+This is the best-known model because it underlies the NPD systems that have been put forward later.
 This model represents the foundation of all the other models that have been developed afterwards.
-Significant work has been conducted in order to propose better models, but in fact these models can be easily linked to BAH model.
+Significant work has been conducted in order to propose better models, but in fact these models can be easily linked to the BAH model.
 The seven steps of the BAH model are: new product strategy, idea generation, screening and evaluation, business analysis, development, testing, and commercialization.

 Exploratory product development model (ExPD): Exploratory product development, which often goes by the acronym ExPD, is an emerging approach to new product development.
 Consultants Mary Drotar and Kathy Morrissey first introduced ExPD at the 2015 Product Development and Management Association annual meeting and later outlined their approach in the Product Development and Management Association's magazine Visions.

 In 2015, Drotar and Morrissey's firm Strategy2Market received the trademark on the term "Exploratory PD".
 Rather than going through a set of discrete phases, like the phase-gate process, this exploratory product development process allows organizations to adapt to a landscape of shifting market circumstances and uncertainty by using a more flexible and adaptable product development process for both hardware and software.